HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 If someone commits a fraud or a crime on the internet, you can only point to an email address or facebook account.
-The police has little possibilities to determine the responsible person.
-E.g.
+The police has little possibilities to determine the responsible person from a statement like this:

 > A user called "Gandalf1253" with email address
 > "gandalf1253@gmx.net" has threatened me on faz.net with the following